COVID-19 in conflict zones – Visualizing the risk

-… The International Committee of the Red Cross … be broadcasting a short film on the risks to health-care '#NotATarget' in Filmstaden cinemas …
+… be broadcasting a short film on the risks to health-care '#NotATarget' in Filmstaden cinemas … film screening is part of the 'Health-Care in Danger' campaign, aimed at raising awareness …

-… "Nobody wants to live near a hospital in Aleppo."
-Javier Senent, president of the … weeks, six of the few remaining functioning health-care facilities in Aleppo had been destroyed …
+… weeks, six of the few remaining functioning health-care facilities in Aleppo had been destroyed … Spanish Red Cross is member of Health Care in Danger, an initiative of the International Red …

 Try one of the following resources: